-A tax amnesty program in fiscal year 2004 allowed taxpayers to pay outstanding tax liabilities without penalty or interest.
-Amnesty collections totaled \$101,358,086.
+A tax amnesty program in fiscal year 2004 allowed taxpayers to pay outstanding tax liabilities without penalty or interest; collections totaled \$101,358,086.
+An amnesty in fiscal year 2011 collected \$183,627,055.

 Effective September 1, 2009, candy was excluded from the definition of "food for human consumption that is to be consumed off the premises where it is sold," and products such as soap, shampoo, toothpaste, and sunscreen were excluded from the definition of "nonprescription medicines and drugs," causing them to be taxed at 6.25% rather than 1%.
-An Illinois Appellate Court panel in late January 2011 held this tax change invalid under the Illinois Constitution's single-subject requirement.
-If it is not reinstated, the increased collections will not continue.